I stood back and regarded the absence of my wallet,

 My grandfather's dresser.
 A drummer who departed,

-shining and alone, to no music.
+shining and alone, time keeping him.

 Comments